unixjazz/bigdot/beginners_guide/README.md

 # Getting Started With Arduino

-**You must add the URL from the Arduino support section before you begin this section**
+**You must add the URL from the 'Arduino support section' before proceeding**

 Open Arduino IDE->Tool->Board and click on Board Manager.
 In the search bar, type "Big Dot" then download "librelab::Big Dot by UVA SDS".
 Now that you have the board downloaded, to select the board go to Tools->Board->librelab::Big Dot and select Big Dot.
 Now Select the port, Tools->Port->(Select the port that says BigDot, i.e., "COM3 BigDot").
 Now you've downloaded and selected the Big Dot!
 Don't forget about the port!

+**You must add the URL from the Arduino support section before you begin this section**

 ## Hello World!

 In your Arduino IDE, select File->Examples->01.Basics and click on Blink.
 To upload code to BigDot, you must first press the RESET button twice.
 You'll know you're ready to upload code when the LED is pulsing.
 Once the LED is pulsing from pressing the reset button twice, click on the upload button (Arrow pointing to the right).
 Congrats!
 You should see the LED turn on and off every second.
 ## Required Libraries
 Please download the zip files below